fortes/enfield/README.md

 Jekyll-like static site generator for node.js that aims to be as compatible as possible with [mojombo/jekyll](https://github.com/mojombo/jekyll).

+## Features

+* Compatible with the Jeykll directory and file structure
+* Simple, Jekyll-like plugin model, with CoffeeScript/JS instead of Ruby
+* Server / Auto-regenrate
+* Compile and minify CoffeeScript

 ## Usage

 Generated directly from `enfield --help`